Razacs/Playwright-E2E-Test-Automation/README.md

 ![image](https://github.com/Razacs/LimeHomeSolution/assets/32739941/42c7ef8e-08b6-4dea-b370-1c4cb5de79db)

+Shoping Test Scenario.pdf---> has all test scenarios detail including positive and negative Test Plan & Test Strategy.pdf--> has all the approach of the solution

 Verification Flow Information
 ------------------------------------------------------------------
 This specific test suite, Property Details and Units Verification, focuses on verifying the correctness and completeness of property details fetched from the backend.
 It covers the following aspects: